 Fantastic archaeological sites to visit in Rome

-There are many types of Colosseum tours, depending on how much you want to see, how much you are willing to spend and whether you are interested in accessing spaces usually closed to the public or stay within the general areas.
+There are many types of Colosseum tours, depending on how much you want to see, how much you are willing to spend and whether you are interested in accessing spaces usually closed to the public or staying within the general areas.

-The cluster of buildings that includes temples, villas and funerary altars was once the pulsing heart of ancient Rome.
+The cluster of buildings that includes temples, stores, and funerary altars were once the pulsing heart of ancient Rome.
 Now we can visit the forum and even see where Julius Caesar was cremated and where Romans still bring fresh flowers to his altar.

 Baths of Caracalla

-A mighty witness to Romans’ love for taking care of themselves enjoying some spa time, the Baths of Caracalla are great to visit and a fantastic hint to how gorgeous they must have been back in the day.
+A mighty witness to Romans’ love for taking care of themselves and enjoying some spa time, the Baths of Caracalla are great to visit and a fantastic hint to how gorgeous they must have been back in the day.